exo-addons/bonita-extension/README.md

 For first connection on Bonita, use technical user install/install
 Then create a new user : john with password : !p@ssw0rd!
-Go in tab "Configuration" -> "Profiles", and add John in profiles "Administrators" and "Users".
+Go in tab "Organization" -> "Profiles", and add John in profiles "Administrators" and "Users".
 Logout
 Login with john.
 We will define default group and membership for Bonita.